Back to Blogs

 Form W-2, also known as the Wage and Tax Statement, is an annual document provided to employees that outlines their taxable wages, income tax withholdings, and Social Security and Medicare tax deductions.
 The form also includes details about various employee benefits (some taxable, some tax-exempt) and any state income tax withheld.

-It is the employer's responsibility to file a W-2 form for each employee, regardless of the amount of compensation earned during the year.
+It is the employer's responsibility to file a W-2 form for each employee, reporting the total wages earned during each pay period, regardless of the total compensation earned during the year.
 Employees then use the information on the form to file their federal and state taxes.
 Employers are also required to submit copies of the W-2 to the Social Security Administration and, if necessary, to state authorities.

 What is the Purpose of a W-2?